Ampacity, voltage drop, correction factors, OCPD selection, neutral and EGC sizing to NEC (NFPA 70).

 Over the years, the NEC used inconsistent terms to describe current during short circuits, including "short circuit current," "available short-circuit current," and "fault current."
 This created confusion in the industry.
 Two new definitions added to Article 100 are illustrated in Fig. 5:

-The code requires that service equipment in other than dwelling units shall be legibly marked in the field with the maximum available fault current, including the date the fault current calculation was performed, using durable labelling that can withstand the environment.
+The code requires that service equipment in other than dwelling units shall be legibly marked in the field with the maximum available fault current, including the date the fault current calculation was performed, using durable labeling that can withstand the environment.
 This requirement applies to commercial buildings, industrial sites, and non-residential locations (not single-family homes).
 The main electrical panels where utility power enters the building must be marked with the Maximum available fault current in amps and the calculation date, as seen in Fig. 6.

 This rule was added to the NEC in 2011 for safety, because before this requirement, many electrical panels lacked fault-current information, making it difficult for electricians to choose appropriate equipment or determine necessary personal protective equipment.
 The calculation involves obtaining data from the utility company about incoming voltage and available fault current at the service point, then calculating how much will reach the panel considering wire type and length, transformers, and system resistances.
 If a panel shows an available fault-current rating of 36,000 amps, dated June 1, 2025, but the circuit breakers are only rated for 20,000 amps, those breakers could fail catastrophically during a fault event.
 This requirement is a fundamental safety measure that protects workers, equipment, and property by ensuring everyone knows the electrical system's potential hazards before working on it.